lewis6991/impatient.nvim/README.md

 This is done by using `loadstring` to compile the Lua modules to bytecode and stores them in a cache file.
 This also has the benefit of avoiding Neovim's expensive module loader which uses `nvim_get_runtime_file()`.
 The cache is invalidated using the modified time of each modules file path.

 The cache file is located in `$XDG_CACHE_HOME/nvim/luacache`.

-### Reduces `runtimepath` during `require`

-`runtimepath` contains directories for many things used by Neovim including Lua modules; the full list of what it is used for can be found using `:help 'runtimepath'`.
-When `require` is called, Neovim searches through every directory in `runtimepath` until it finds a match.
-This means it ends up searching in every plugin that doesn't have a Lua directory, which can be a lot and makes `require` much more expensive to run.
-To mitigate this, Impatient reduces `runtimepath` during `require` to only contain directories that have a Lua directory.

 ### Restores the preloader